Category: UK Defence

 • The Week in UK Politics #50

 Waiting for imaginary negotiations abroad, preparing for inflation at home and governing in the shadow of events with no clear purpose.
 Welcome to Britain 2026.
 The Israel–US confrontation with Iran continues to set the UK political tempo.
-Domestic policy did not stop, but it did feel provisional: as though HMG is waiting to see what…
+Domestic policy development not stop, but it does now feel provisional, as though HMG is waiting to see…

 • The Commons Weekly #7